Space Foundation

-The Space Foundation is an American nonprofit organization, the mission of which is to advocate for all sectors of the global space industry through space awareness activities, educational programs, and major industry events.
-It was founded in 1983.
+The Space Foundation is an American nonprofit organization, that advocates for the global space industry through space awareness activities, educational programs, and major industry events.
+Founded in 1983, it is based in Colorado Springs, Colorado, with additional offices in Washington, D.C..

-Locations

-Located in Colorado Springs, Colorado, the foundation's headquarters includes team offices, as well as conference and other facilities.
-The Space Foundation has an office in Washington, D.C. and field representatives in Houston, Los Angeles, and the Florida Space Coast.

-Education
+Activities

 The Space Foundation delivers K-12 student programs in laboratory, classroom and after-school settings.
-Programs include STEM, social studies, history, the arts and literature and are available to individual classes, school districts, public and private school, colleges and universities offering education curriculum and homeschool organizations.

-Space Symposium

-The Space Foundation hosts the annual Space Symposium in Colorado Springs at the Broadmoor Hotel.
-The Space Symposium features presentations and panels that provide insight into space developments and the latest on critical industry issues.
-Each year, several awards are presented at the Space Symposium recognizing achievements in various space arenas.
+It hosts the annual Space Symposium in Colorado Springs, featuring presentations and panels that provide insight into space developments and the latest on critical industry issues.

-The symposium includes an annual fundraiser called "Yuri's Night", named in honour of Russian cosmonaut Yuri Gagarin.
+The symposium includes an annual fundraiser called "Yuri's Night", named in honour of Soviet cosmonaut Yuri Gagarin.
 In 2022, the foundation renamed the fundraiser as "A Celebration of Space: Discover What's Next" due to the invasion of Ukraine by Russia.

 Awards

 General James E. Hill Lifetime Space Achievement Award

-The General James E. Hill Lifetime Space Achievement Award is the highest honor bestowed by the Space Foundation, presented annually at a special luncheon held during the Space Symposium.
+The General James E. Hill Lifetime Space Achievement Award is the highest honor bestowed by the Space Foundation, presented annually.
 The award recognizes outstanding individuals who have distinguished themselves through lifetime contributions to the welfare or betterment of humankind through the exploration, development and use of space, or the use of space technology, information, themes or resources in academic, cultural, industrial or other pursuits of broad benefit to humanity.
-Nominations are solicited throughout the global space industry and the honoree is selected by the Space Foundation's Board of Directors.
-Recipients of the General James E. Hill Lifetime Space Achievement Award include:
+Recipients of the award include: